cvs-health/testaro/README.md

 ### Samples

-The `samples` directory contains scripts and a batch that you can use to test Testaro with with the high-level, by giving `SCRIPTDIR` the value `'samples/scripts'` and `BATCHDIR` the value `'samples/batches'`.
+The `samples` directory contains scripts and a batch that you can use to test Testaro with with the high-level method, by giving `SCRIPTDIR` the value `'samples/scripts'` and `BATCHDIR` the value `'samples/batches'`.
 Do to this, you must also define `REPORTDIR`.
+Then execute `node job simple` or `node job simple weborgs` to run the `simple` script alone or with the `weborgs` batch.

 ### Validators

-_Executors_ for Testaro validation are located in the `validation` directory.

-A basic executor is the `test.js` file.
-It uses the low-level method to run Testaro with the `simple.js` sample script and outputs the log and the acts to the standard output.
+Testaro can be validated with the _executors_ located in the `validation/executors` directory.
+Executors are modules that run Testaro with the low-level method and write the results to the standard output.

-The other executors are commonJS JavaScript modules that run Testaro and report whether the results are correct.

-The other executors are:
+The executors are:

+- `test`: runs the `simple` sample script
-- `app.js`: Reports whether Testaro runs correctly with a script.
+- `app`: reports whether Testaro runs correctly with a script
-- `tests.js`: Runs Testaro with each custom test and reports whether the results are correct.
+- `tests`: makes Testaro perform each custom test and reports whether the results are correct

 There are no executors for validating the test packages.

-To execute any executor `xyz.js`, call it with the statement `node validation/executors/xyz`.
-The results will appear in the standard output.
+To execute any executor `xyz`, call it with the statement `node validation/executors/xyz`.

-The `tests.js` executor makes use of the scripts in the `validation/tests/scripts` directory, and they, in turn, run tests on HTML files in the `validation/tests/targets` directory.
+The `tests` executor makes use of the scripts in the `validation/tests/scripts` directory, and they, in turn, run tests on HTML files in the `validation/tests/targets` directory.

 ## Contribution